wallter/php-amazon-mws/README.md

     return $amz->getList();
 }
 ```

+## NOT TESTED / UPDATED for PHP 5.3.3:
 This example shows a function used to send a previously-created XML feed to Amazon to update Inventory numbers:
 ```php
 function sendInventoryFeed($feed) {